abhijeet-qsofte/art-gallery/README.md

 Step 1 : Get a Linux Server to host , for this one I purchase $2 USD from IONOS Step 2 : Create a docker file so that you can create a docker build (Pre requisite have docker insalled) Step 3 :

+# Inrastructure Details

+The application has been developed using NodeJS.
+The frontend part of the app was built using React.

+1. Get a server - for this app at the moment.